trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 85_eu.md

 2. In respect of subheading [8525 82](/commodities/8525820000), radiation-hardened or radiation-tolerant television cameras, digital cameras and video camera recorders are designed or shielded to enable operation in a high-radiation environment.
 These cameras are designed to withstand a total radiation dose of at least 50 x 10<sup>3</sup> Gy(silicon) (5 x 10<sup>6</sup> RAD (silicon)), without operational degradation.

 3. Subheading [8525 83](/commodities/8525830000) covers night vision television cameras, digital cameras and video camera recorders which use a photocathode to convert available light to electrons, which can be amplified and converted to yield a visible image.
 This subheading excludes thermal imaging cameras (generally subheading [8525 89](/commodities/8525890000)).
-ENOfficial Journal of the European Union 19.11.2021 L 414/611

 4. Subheading [8527 12](/commodities/8527120000) covers only cassette-players with built-in amplifier, without built-in loudspeaker, capable of operating without an external source of electric power and the dimensions of which do not exceed 170 mm x 100 mm x 45 mm.